rezamarzban/fastNeuralNetwork/README.md

 $$ 15 + 3 + 6 + 2 = 26 \text{ parameters} $$

-Here’s the code with TensorFlow module to define, compile, and summarize the neural network model as described:
+Here’s the code with TensorFlow module to define, compile, and summarize the neural network model as described `simpleNN_TF.ipynb`:

 ```python
 import tensorflow as tf